mishraaditya595/ScanIt/README.md

-# Scanner
+# ScanIt

-Scanner is an Android application that aims to be your all in one scanner.
+ScanIt is an Android application that aims to be your all in one scanner.
 The best part of the application is the fact that it is open source.
 ### Note: It is still under primary stages of development.

 # Features